RobertWinslow/jianpu-ascii-font/README.md

-- Place a dash `-` after after a note to extend its length by one quarter note.
+- Place a dash `-` after a note to extend its length by one quarter note.
 Thus a whole note can be written `1 - - -`.
 - Place a dot with `.` to extend a note by half its length.
 (Two dots means that a note is extended by 3/4 of its length.)
 - Chords are indicated by vertically stacking notes.
 To do this, you'll need to type multiple lines and may need to use spaces ` ` to make sure things properly line up.